-Then there are other times where you listen to an artist’s song and not only does it sound similar to another artist, but it could legitimately fit into said artist’s catalog and be a hit.
-From the style of the song to the lyrics to the track, everything lines up perfectly and sounds as if it was lifted from an artist's unreleased tracks and remade by someone else.
+There are other times where you listen to an artist’s song and not only does it sound similar to another well-known artist, but it could legitimately fit into said artist’s catalog and be a hit.
+From the style of the song to the lyrics to the track, everything lines up perfectly and sounds as if it was lifted from that well-known artist's unreleased tracks.

 From the first moment I heard Dornik, his voice reminded me of someone I’d heard before.
 That’s nothing new though.
 There are plenty of artists that sound like another artist, not necessarily from the standpoint of trying to be an imitation.
 They just have qualities that make you think of someone else.
 But in those moments when the vocal tone, delivery, and music all align perfectly, you blow past the notion of things simply being similar and go to a place where you imagine how dope it would be to hear this song performed by another artist.

 So, when I copped Dornik’s self-titled album in August of 2015, I froze in my tracks when I heard “Something About You.”
 His mellow, breathy delivery which was slightly nasal at times (in a good way) floated effortlessly over the sweet-sounding synth-driven track.
 The first thing I thought was, “Michael Jackson would MURDER this!”